SLHS Experiential/Clinical Opportunities

 - Children previously diagnosed with a speech and/or language disorder; typical peers are welcome as enrollment permits

-- If you would like information regarding BELL, please complete the Interest form
+- If you would like information regarding BELL, please complete this Interest form

 For more information